Module 6, Part 1: Simple Classes and Objects#

 we remove the

-keyword from the method definition, andwe remove the argument of type
+statickeyword from the method definition, andwe remove the argument of type

-on which the original static methods operates.
-Instead, inside the method body we can use the the special predefined variablethis
+ShopItemon which the original static methods operates.
+Instead, inside the method body we can use the the special predefined variablethis(the same special variable that we also used in the constructor).

 Non-static methods can make our code even more compact — and later in the course we will see that non-static methods have other very useful features.